 Explore the dramatic coastlines of Iceland and Greenland on an expedition by land and sea.
 Encounter modern Icelandic culture in quirky Reykjavík, and travel outside the city to experience the country’s geothermal landscapes—from lava fields to the famed Blue Lagoon.
 Then fly to Greenland and embark the National Geographic Explorer to trace the fjord-laced landscapes of the country’s rugged western coast, getting an up-close look at glaciers and icebergs on kayaking and Zodiac excursions.

-Take a private cooking class in Reykjavík, and savor an exclusive dinner on Viðey Island curated by one of Iceland’s top chefs, and discover Iceland’s top musicians through performances arranged by our musicologist.
+Take a private cooking class in Reykjavík, and savor an exclusive dinner on Viðey Island curated by one of Iceland’s top chefs.

 Itinerary - 9 Days